AngleProtocol/angle-docs/faq.md

 ## How do I use the app?

 In order to use the app, you can either interact directly with the smart contracts on the blockchain, through the front developped by the Angle Core Team at [app.angle.money](https://app.angle.money), or through any other app developed by another team.
+Note that the app is hosted publicly on IPFS, and not on private servers.

 To interact with the app, you need an Ethereum wallet like Metamask, some ETH to pay for transaction fees, and the base asset you would like to swap, deposit or get leveraged on.
 Once you have these things, you can either swap your assets for stablecoins, open a leveraged position, or simply deposit it and accumulate interests.

 ## What are the costs?

 Angle Protocol has dynamic fees.
 For stable seekers minting and burning fees vary around 0.3%, meaning that with 1 ETH worth 1000€, a stable seeker can get 997 agEUR.
 Mint and burn fees depend on how much of the collateral is covered by Hedging Agents.
-In some cases, mint and burn fees may also have a dependancy on the collateral ratio of the protocol.
+In some cases, mint and burn fees may also have a dependency on the collateral ratio of the protocol.

 For Hedging Agents getting perpetual futures from the protocol, there are some fees induced at position opening and closing.
 Opening and closing fees depend on how much of the collateral is already covered by Hedging Agents.
 Fees vary around 0.3% as well.